dotnet/docs/docs/csharp/nullable-references.md

 - The meaning of the `class` constraint in generics changed to mean a non-nullable reference type.
 - New warnings are generated because of these new rules.

-You must explicitly opt in to use these features in your projects.
+You must explicitly opt in to use these features in your existing projects.
 That provides a migration path and preserves backwards compatibility.
 Nullable contexts enable fine-grained control for how the compiler interprets reference type variables.
 The **nullable annotation context** determines the compiler's behavior.
 There are four values for the **nullable annotation context**:

-- *disabled*: The compiler behaves similar to C# 7.3 and earlier:
+- *disabled*: The compiler behaves similarly to C# 7.3 and earlier:
   - Nullable warnings are disabled.
   - All reference type variables are nullable reference types.
   - You can't declare a variable as a nullable reference type using the `?` suffix on the type.